Jon-Richards/jon-richards.github.io/README.md

 ## Architecture
 Dataflow is handled via the Flux architectural pattern.
-The application can be thought of in layers: "data" (state management and buisiness logic related to said data) and "views" (presentational logic and user interaction).
+The application can be thought of in layers: "data" (state management and business logic related to said data) and "views" (presentational logic and user interaction).
-Linguisitically, ECMAScript and JSX are written in TypeScript.
+Linguistically, ECMAScript and JSX are written in TypeScript.
 CSS is written in SCSS.

 ### The Data Layer
 The data layer is built using Redux.
 Usage of TypeScript means that actions can take the form of interfaces.
-Most of the buisiness logic for the data layer is handled by "Action Creators" (functions that return an Action type).
+Most of the business logic for the data layer is handled by "Action Creators" (functions that return an Action type).
 Redux-Thunk is used for complex action creators that need to dispatch multiple updates to the store.

 **Conventions**
-* Buisiness logic should be handled by Action Creators.
+* Business logic should be handled by Action Creators.
   * Helps separate concerns.
 * The Store should consist only of reducer functions and interfaces for actions and the structure of reducers.